polhenarejos/picokeys-docs/docs/picokeyapp/firmware.md

 - The device may reboot automatically
 - The reported firmware version should change accordingly
-- Available features in PicoKeyApp may change depending on the firmware
+- Available features in PicoKey App may change depending on the firmware

 It is recommended to: